mario-purestake/chainbridge-spec/spec.md

 ## Lifecycles
 ### Proposal Voting
 1. A proposal is created with `createProposal`
-2. Once a proposal is created, other validators may vote on that proposal until the threshold is met.
+2. Once a proposal is created, other relayers may vote on that proposal until the threshold is met.
 Where `yesVotes >= threshold || noVotes >= threshold`
 3. If the threshold is met, and the number of `yesVotes` approved a proposal, the deposit can be executed.
 The deposit function needs at minimum the paramters denoted in `executeProposal()`.
 4. To succesfully execute a deposit, the hash provided in `createProposal()` must match the corresponding values submitted to executeDeposit(), if the hashes do not match, the transaction cannot proceed.